briangerard/briangerard.github.io/personal.misc/rubiks.md

    You *may* get lucky and the cube already looks like the desired result after the previous step.
-In the majority of cases, the cube will be in one of the following positions.
+In the majority of cases, the cube will be in one of the following positions instead.
 Note that you may have to rotate the TOP side and/or re-orient the cube to make it look exactly like one of these.

    ```
    1. Two opposite sides are correct, the other two are swapped.